Biden admin targets Trump rollbacks of species protections

 The reviews announced Friday will take months or years to complete.
 Many rules targeted by Trump originated with former President Barack Obama and took him years to undo, continuing a decades-old, back-and-forth between Democratic and Republican administrations with starkly differing approaches to environmental regulation.

-Industry groups and Republicans in Congress have long viewed the Endangered Species Act as an impediment to economic development and they successfully lobbied for weakening the law’s regulations under Trump.
+Industry groups and Republicans in Congress have long viewed the Endangered Species Act as an impediment to economic development and under Trump they successfully lobbied to weaken the law’s regulations.
 Environmental groups and Democratic-controlled states battled the moves in court, but those cases remained unresolved when Trump left office in January.

 Noah Greenwald with the Center for Biological Diversity said the environmental group was grateful to see the Trump rules being canceled or changed, particularly a rule that would have denied blanket protections for threatened species.